-Then we have Peggy Your who claims she saw the young couple in the car, even describing their movement within the Rambler.
+Then we have Peggy Your, who claimed she saw the young couple in the car, even describing their movement within the Faraday Rambler.
 She passed the turnout before both James Owen and Stella Medeiros, which creates a further problem.
-From Peggy Your, to James Owen, to Stella Medeiros, the young couple have apparently vanished and then reappeared on the gravel turnout, yet James Owen saw nobody "in or around the cars."
-If they were not "in or around the cars," where the hell were they.
+From Peggy Your, to James Owen, to Stella Medeiros, the young couple apparently vanished and then reappeared on the gravel turnout, because James Owen saw nobody "in or around the cars."
+If they were not "in or around the cars," where the hell were they?